 - Intercom — Intercom is an amazing tool to communicate with your users based on their actions.
-Their timely emails are super-effective.
+As a result, their timely emails are super-effective.

 - Buffer — I love using Buffer to keep my social media channels constantly engaging.

-- Spotify — This might feel like a random one, but working to music really helps me be productive.
+- Spotify might feel like a random one, but working to music really helps me be productive.

 - Typeform – Customer research is so key to product development.
 Typeform is a simple-to-use, beautiful survey solution.